chromealex/ecs/Docs/FakeNetworkModule.md

     protected override int GetRPCOrder() {

-        return this.world.id;
+        // TODO: Place here your Network Player Id return this.world.id;

     }

     protected override ME.ECS.Network.NetworkType GetNetworkType() {

-        return ME.ECS.Network.NetworkType.SendToNet | ME.ECS.Network.NetworkType.RunLocal;
+        // You can remove RunLocal parameter to avoid run events on local machine immediately.
+        // This behaviour depends on your needs, because in some projects you need to run all user events smoothly without any delay like a ping or awaiting of server logic. return ME.ECS.Network.NetworkType.SendToNet | ME.ECS.Network.NetworkType.RunLocal;

     }

     protected override void OnInitialize() {

-        var instance = (ME.ECS.Network.INetworkModuleBase)this;
+        // Here you need to set up transporter and serializer classes var instance = (ME.ECS.Network.INetworkModuleBase)this;
         instance.SetTransporter(new FakeTransporter(this.GetNetworkType()));
         instance.SetSerializer(new FakeSerializer());